 As the amount and availability of data grows rapidly, being able to visualize and communicate data and data analysis has become increasingly important.
 Organizations tasked with producing, releasing, and analyzing large amounts of data can more effectively do so by understanding how to visualize their data.
 In this ongoing virtual series, Urban Institute senior fellow Jonathan Schwabish chats with leaders in data communication about how to improve the ways they visualize, present, and analyze their data.

 These casual chats start with a conversation between Jon and the guest and are then opened up to attendees.
 All discussions are recorded for later viewing.

 Gregor Aisch and Lisa Charlotte Rost | Thursday, April 2, 10:00–11:00 a.m.
-EDT | Register Here
+EDT | Watch Recording Here

 Gregor Aisch is cofounder and chief technology officer at Datawrapper, a data visualization charting tool based in Berlin, and Lisa Charlotte Rost is a designer and blogger at Datawrapper.
 We’ll talk about the current and future state of Datawrapper and similar tools and answer all your Datawrapper questions. @lisacrost @driven_by_data

 Enrico Bertini and Moritz Stefaner | Friday, April 3, 2:00–3:00 p.m.
 EDT | Watch Recording Here

 Enrico Bertini is an associate professor at New York University, and Moritz Stefaner works as a “truth and beauty operator” in data visualization from his home in Germany.
 Together, Enrico and Moritz host the Data Stories podcast.
 We’ll talk about what they’re doing now and how they blazed the trail for podcasts about data visualization. @FILWD @moritz_stefaner

 Dan Roam | Tuesday, April 7, 3:00–4:00 p.m.
 EDT | Watch Recording Here